AI Methods and Applications

 Benefits

-As AI technologies advance rapidly, understanding their practical applications and strategic potential is increasingly important.
-The program equips you with hands-on knowledge of the most relevant technologies, including machine learning, computer vision, personalization, and generative AI.
-You will build the skills to evaluate, select, and apply the right methods for various organizational challenges.
+As AI technologies advance, understanding their practical application and strategic potential is increasingly important.
+This program equips you with hands-on knowledge of the most relevant technologies, including machine learning, computer vision, personalization through recommendation systems, and generative AI.
+You will build the skills to evaluate, select, and apply the right methods to various organizational challenges.
 Additionally, you will learn about advanced AI techniques and their implementation, helping you to contribute to data-driven initiatives and technology decisions within your own organization.

 For

-The program is suitable for anyone who needs a deep understanding and skills to apply data analytics and AI technology.
+The program is for anyone who seeks to gain a deeper understanding of data analytics and AI technology and the skills to apply these tools in their work.

 Content and Schedule